MichaelShapira/html2image-with-genai/README.md

 # Deployment

 You need to install AWS CDK following this instructions https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html.
-Checout the repository and run from the root folder
+Checkout the repository from Github and run from the root folder...
 ```
 cdk deploy
 ```